100% hardwood logs dried to below 20% moisture content, perfect for wood burning stoves and all fires, indoors and out.

 We also provide logs with a length of 35cm and 50cm for larger fires or stoves.
 As they are longer logs, they are also slightly bigger diameter than the 25cm logs.

-Bulk bags are ‘loose-filled’ i.e. dropped into the bag from a conveyor.
+Bulk bags are ‘loose-filled’ i.e. dropped into the bag from a conveyor which also acts a grading system at which point final quality inspection is made.
 The logs are therefore not stacked in the bag.
 We know that the volume is correct as we check the volume in a metal cage measuring 1m x 1m x 1.2m or 1.6m tall.
 Fill these to the top and we confirm the volume is correct.

-Probably the biggest consideration when you have a fire, whether it be an open fire, wood burning stove, pizza oven of even a chimenea or firepit is how much firewood do you need each year and
+Probably the biggest consideration when you have a fire, whether it be an open fire, wood burning stove, pizza oven of even a chimenea or firepit is how much firewood do you need each year.

 How much firewood do I need?

-Depends on lots of factors such as the size of your stove, house size, insulation, how much the stove you have an average 5kw stove and use it evenings and weekends from say October to April, you will need approx. 3-4m3 of best quality firewood.
+Depends on lots of factors such as the size of your stove, house size, insulation, how often you use the stove etc. If you are using a single woodburning stove just evenings and weekends from say October to April, you will need approx. 3-4 m3 of kiln dried firewood.
+Remember though that you may well be using more and more each summer in your firepit or pizza oven!

 What is the best way to store firewood?